 - Join the CHEC Colorado Homeschool Discussion Facebook group

 - Add in field trips and free days for some extra spice in your homeschool schedule via our Community Calendar

-- Participate i a homeschool group in your area for field trips, co-op classes, and parent encouragement
+- Participate in a homeschool group (or support group) in your area for field trips, co-op classes, and parent encouragement with other homeschooling families

 - Subscribe to the free Homeschool Update magazine for upcoming events, homeschooling how-tos, and parenting encouragement